 Juilliard's performing orchestral ensembles give more than 30 concerts each season at Lincoln Center in the Peter Jay Sharp Theater, Alice Tully Hall, and Avery Fisher Hall, as well as in Carnegie Hall and other venues around New York City.
 Participation in these ensembles provides a solid foundation for instrumentalists hoping to join professional orchestras.
 In fact, numerous Juilliard alumni have become first-chair players and section members in orchestras in both the United States and abroad.

 Following is a list of Juilliard's various orchestral ensembles.
 (Click on the name to expand the selection.)

 The Juilliard Orchestra, Juilliard’s largest and most visible performing ensemble, is comprised of all orchestral instrumental majors in the bachelor’s and master’s degree programs.
 Under the musical leadership of Alan Gilbert, the director of conducting and orchestral studies, the Juilliard Orchestra is also led by numerous world-renowned guest conductors, including John Adams, Marin Alsop, Vladimir Ashkenazy, James Conlon, Charles Dutoit, James Gaffigan, Fabio Luisi, Bernard Haitink, James Levine, David Robertson, Yannick Nézet-Séguin, Leonard Slatkin, Michael Tilson Thomas, David Zinman, and many others.
 The Juilliard Orchestra performs regularly at Lincoln Center and Carnegie Hall, as well as in opera and dance productions, special events and broadcasts, and national and international tours.

-All undergraduates begin their orchestral studies with Orchestra Orientation, a 3-week orchestra cycle comprised of seminars, workshops and rehearsals designed to prepare students for the rigors of the Juilliard Orchestra.
-Led by Maestro Gilbert, the Orchestra Orientation also calls upon Juilliard faculty and members of the New York Philharmonic and Metropolitan Opera Orchestra to lead discussions, coach sectionals and play in side-by-side rehearsals.
+All undergraduates begin their orchestral studies with Orchestra Orientation, a three-week orchestra cycle comprised of seminars, workshops, and rehearsals designed to prepare students for the rigors of the Juilliard Orchestra.
+Led by Maestro Gilbert, the Orchestra Orientation also calls upon Juilliard faculty and members of the New York Philharmonic and Metropolitan Opera Orchestra to lead discussions, coach sectionals, and play in side-by-side rehearsals.